odedia/odedia.github.io/tutorials/_posts/2019-4-3-platform-automation.md

 ---
 ## What is this?

-**Credits**: Originally published by Alan McGinlay at https://github.com/amcginlay/ops-manager-automation-cc, my efforts were to create a single pipeline for both PAS and PKS.
+**Credits**: This tutorial is largly based on the excellent work by Alan McGinlay at https://github.com/amcginlay/ops-manager-automation-cc, my small contribution was to create a single pipeline for both PAS and PKS.

 The following steps use [Control Tower](https://github.com/EngineerBetter/control-tower) to build a [Concourse](https://concourse-ci.org/) instance on [Google Cloud Platform](https://cloud.google.com/), then uses a combination of [GCS](https://cloud.google.com/storage/) buckets, [Credhub](https://docs.cloudfoundry.org/credhub/), a suite of [Platform Automation](http://docs.pivotal.io/platform-automation) tools and a single Concourse pipeline to deploy (and upgrade) the entire OpsMan and PCF product stack directly from the [Pivotal Network](https://network.pivotal.io).